 - Hunting a Christmas Tree in Twelve Photos We went back to Thomas Tree Farm in North Gower (rapidly becoming our favourite!) to get our Christmas tree this weekend.
 It was a little bit on the crazy busy side, but we still had a great morning out.
 I love that the boys are big enough to start taking...

 - Enjoy an “olde fashioned” Christmas in Manotick this weekend Looking for a great way to kick off the countdown to Christmas?
 Why not come on down to Manotick this weekend and enjoy the village that has completely captured my heart?
 On December 4 and 5, the village transforms itself into a Christmas village with horse-drawn carriage rides, a crafter’s...

 - Christmas Parades of Eastern Ontario – the 2010 Edition!
-Edited to add: Looking for information about the 2013 holiday parades?
-You’ll find it here!
+Edited to add: Click this link for the 2014 Santa Claus and holiday parade info!
 Last leaves drifting from the trees?
 Check.
 Halloween safely behind us, tucked into bed with a sore belly from too much candy?
 Check.
 Weather turned cold, grey and damp — and snowy?!?
 Check.
 Yay, it...

 - Ho!
 Ho!
 Ho!-ray for Holiday Parades: the 2012 edition!
-Edited to add: Looking for information about the 2013 holiday parades?
-You’ll find it here!
+Edited to add: Click this link for the 2014 Santa Claus and holiday parade info!
 Kanata Santa Claus Parade Saturday, November 17, starting at 10:00 am.
 The parade will proceed onto Castlefrank Road, turning onto Abbeyhill Drive and on to Hazeldean Mall.
 Ottawa Help Santa Toy Parade Saturday, November 17...